jrkerns/pylinac/docs/source/image_generator.rst

 * The ``Perfect...Layer`` s do not apply any energy correction as above.

 * Use ``alpha`` to adjust the intensity of the layer.
 E.g. the BB layer has a default alpha of -0.5 to simulate attenuation.
-  This will "subtract" out up to half of the possible dose range existing on the image thus far (e.g. an open image of alpha 1.0 will be reduced to 0.5 after a BB is layered).
+  This will subtract out up to half of the possible dose range existing on the image thus far (e.g. an open image of alpha 1.0 will be reduced to 0.5 after a BB is layered with alpha=-0.5).
 If you want to simulate a thick material like tungsten you can adjust the alpha to be lower (more attenuation).
-An alpha of 1 means full radiation, no attenuation (like an open field)
+An alpha of 1 means full radiation, no attenuation (like an open field).

 * Generally speaking, don't apply more than one ``GaussianFilterLayer`` since they are additive.
 A good rule is to apply one filter at the end of your layering.